 Most meal kit companies today offer special family meal plans.
 There are often fewer family recipe options per week, and they are a little less adventurous than the recipes for couples and singles.
 The focus is usually on hearty, kid-friendly meals that can be cooked in a single pot—and leave some leftovers for later.

 With the family plan menus, the meals tend to have a lower serving cost as well.
 HelloFresh prices are one of the lowest in the industry, you can order the family plan, which comes out to only $7.89 per serving for 2-3 recipes for 4 people per week.
 All shipping is included.
 The family plan includes 5 meals per week, with dishes like Teriyaki Chicken Stir-Fry, Parmesan Chicken Dippers, and Crispy Pork Milanese to name a few.

-Sun Basket - a meal kit company known for using only organic ingredients - features a family menu that offers 6 family-friendly recipes to pick from each week.
+Sun Basket - a meal kit company known for using only organic ingredients and also one of the best meal delivery service for vegetarians - features a family menu that offers 6 family-friendly recipes to pick from each week.
 These meals cost $10.99 per serving, with a $6.99 shipping cost per order.
 A look at just one week’s offerings includes Ginger Sesame Chicken with Sugar Snap Peas and Red Rice and Turkish Lamb Kofte.

 Say Goodbye to Fast Food

 Fast food is the fallback of countless singles and parents who find it hard to say no to the convenience.
 At the end of a long day of work, ordering a pizza or hitting the drive-thru is a quick, affordable way to get a filling meal, but it has its drawbacks.
 Fast food can be unhealthy and monotonous, and if you’d like to incorporate more healthy ingredients into your diet, then cooking dinner at home can get you there.

 If you’re cooking for one or for the whole family, a meal kit plan can be a smart way to incorporate healthy, unique, and fun recipes into your weekly repertoire—and even save a little money with the along the way.

 Shipping - Who Includes It?